Acrylic on paper

 reportedly the most recognized portrait of a woman worldwide.

-Then thought of all the famous artists' who have painted portraits
+Then think of all the famous artists' who have painted portraits

 of women in the hope to reach the same status.